scimusmn/stele/README.md

 ## Upstream
 This project's structure was initially generated using [szwacz's great electron-boilerplate](https://github.com/szwacz/electron-boilerplate).

+This webpack configuration is based off the [electron-react-boilerplate](https://github.com/electron-react-boilerplate/electron-react-boilerplate).

 ## Media
 The image of a stele at [Copan](https://uncoveredhistory.com/honduras/copan/the-stelae-of-copan/) in this README is a public domain sketch by [Frederick Catherwood](https://en.wikipedia.org/wiki/Frederick_Catherwood).